George Yeardley: Archaeological

 On July 24, 2018, archaeologists from Jamestown Rediscovery and the Smithsonian Institution announced the discovery of a prominent burial around 400 years ago in an important spot within the church.
 Ground-penetrating radar confirmed the presence of a skeleton of the right age and build for Yeardley who died in 1627, aged about 40.
 The gender, age estimate, the way the body was laid out and its prominent location within the church, support its identity as Yeardley.
 Another church was built on top but the position indicates a high status burial.
 Although the head is missing, 10 teeth have been found and tests are being carried out by the FBI and archaeologist and geneticist Turi King, who helped identify the remains of Richard III in 2012.
-King will assist in tracking down Yeardley relatives to compare DNA found in the remains.
-The results could take several months but should be available in time for 2019's 400th Anniversary of Sir George Yeardley's Great Reforms and the first General Assembly which introduced them.
+In 2025, a DNA comparison was done with a descendent of Katherin Yeardley (George's sister), which did not yield a successful match.